winitzki/scall/tutorial/programming_dhall.md

   { zip = https://prelude.dhall-lang.org/List/zip }
 ```

-It turns out that a `zip` method can be defined also for almost all contravariant functors, and even for some type constructors that are neither covariant nor contravariant.
+It turns out that a `zip` method can be defined for many contravariant functors, and even for some type constructors that are neither covariant nor contravariant.

 As an example, consider the type constructor that defines the `Monoid` typeclass: